ValerioB88/ml-agents-visual-observations-docker-GPU/README.md

 A sample Docker image for using ML-Agents with GPU support for Unity.

 In my other repository (https://github.com/ValerioB88/ml-agents-visual-observations-docker) I showed how to use ml-agents within a Docker container with visual observations by running a virtual frame buffer.
 The drawback of that approach is that Unity rendering is not exploiting the hardware capability (namely, your powerful GPU).
 The GPU will normally runs your neural network's computation, but if your NN has to wait for Unity to generate new frames, then the whole training time is gonna suffer.
-This may seriously slow up training.
-You can use this Docker image as a template to overcomes the issue.
+You can use this Docker image and the instructions in this repo to overcomes the issue.

 # Usage
 ### Prerequisites